blockmason/dapp-tech-guides/2 ucac/detailed-ucac-example.md

 ### Looking Forward

 In the future, CP may modify the allowTransaction function to accept the memo from issueCredit or some other parameters, further opening up possibilities for agreement confirmation.
-Stay posted for changes to CP as we release more dapps built on the blockchain.
+Stay posted for changes to CP as we, and you, release more dapps built on the blockchain.